What are Learning Portfolios?

-An ePortfolio (electronic portfolio) is a digital collection of work over time that showcases your skills, abilities, values, experiences, and competencies through a broad range of evidence-based learning.
-An ePortfolio may include a variety of artifacts—or relevant documents and media files—that provide a holistic representation of who you are, personally, professionally, and academically.
-An ePortfolio may function as a venue for collecting and sharing academic work with faculty members, a tool for inviting collaboration and feedback, a professional portfolio to share with prospective employers, or a private log of academic progress.
+A learning portfolio may include a variety of artifacts—or relevant documents and media files—that provide a holistic representation of who you are academically, personally, and/or professionally.
+A learning portfolio may function as a venue for collecting and sharing academic work with faculty members, a tool for inviting collaboration and feedback with your peers, or a personal account of your growth and learning process.

 ePortfolios are a highly valuable tool for integrative learning.
 They can be used to facilitate deep reflection amongst its users and serve as a tool for the comprehension assessment of learning outcomes.
 In this article, Reynolds and Patton present big-name universities and their successful ePortfolio programs.
 They also explore the benefit of creating an electronic portfolio versus a hard-copy portfolio.